qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 disjoint.
 For example, when interacting with a dual-stack server, a smartphone may create two paths over the Wi-Fi network: one over IPv4 and the other one over IPv6.

+[comment]: # (Maybe move the comparison of MPTCP to appendix -- restart discussion from QUIC.
+A QUIC path is not bidirectional)

 The notion of bidirectional paths, i.e., paths where packets flow in both directions, became a de facto standard with TCP.
 The Multipath TCP extension